Iowa has a range of habitats home to many types of small and large mammals. In this article, we look at which mammals live in Iowa?

 The Eastern mole is a solitary, midsize mammal from the eastern United States.
 Their color is dark gray.
-They measure from 14 to 18 cm and weigh from 40 to 50 g.
+They measure from 14 to 18 cm and weigh 40 to 50 g.
 This carnivore eats worms, insects, larvae, mice, bugs, and small birds.

 The Eastern mole digs tunnels in search of food.
-Although they control the number of insects in a given location they can cause damage to gardens and yards.
+Although they control the number of insects in a given location, they can cause damage to gardens and yards.